Skip to contents

 Now it’s a little easier to see both overlap and density, and the output remains independent of draw order.

-It is a little verbose to need to copy out a layer multiple times, as in:
+However, it is a little verbose to need to copy out a layer multiple times:

 Both expressions are equivalent.
 Thus we can rewrite the previous example like so: